Nhoma Camp is a small tented camp in Bushmanland.

 Family holidays: Meeting Bushmen near Nhoma Camp is a sensitive, authentic insight into a fascinating culture and the bush.
 We highly recommend Nhoma Camp and Bushmanland for Namibia family safari holidays with interested, adventurous and enthusiasic children of all ages, ideally 8+.See more ideas for Family holidays in Namibia

-Traditional Cultures: At Nhoma Camp you're staying right by a Bushmen village.
+Cultural experiences: At Nhoma Camp you're staying right by a Bushmen village.
 Here, the Ju/'hoan people have been a part of the camp's setup from the beginning, and benefit substantially from your visit.
-Time with these people can offer amazing insights into a hunter-gatherer culture that's very different to our own.See more ideas for Traditional Cultures in Namibia
+Time with these people offers amazing insights into a hunter-gatherer culture.See more ideas for Cultural experiences in Namibia

 Attitude towards children: Children of all ages are welcome at Nhoma Camp.